dask/dask/docs/source/configuration.rst

 Dask accepts some configuration options in a configuration file, which by default is a ``.dask/config.yaml`` file located in your home directory.
 The file path can be overriden using the ``DASK_CONFIG`` environment variable.
+In order to parse this configuration file, the ``pyyaml`` module needs to be installed.
+If the ``pyyaml`` module is not installed, the configuration file is ignored.

 The file is written in the YAML format, which allows for a human-readable hierarchical key-value configuration.
 All keys in the configuration file